Tr3v1n4t0r/printf/README.md

 # printf

-This printf function is a reimagining of the standard printf verison.
+This printf function is a reimagining of the standard printf version.
 Our printf produce an output according to a format for project. when used, you will be able print using the Sentences, Length, Negative, Unsigned, Character, String, Address, Percent, Len and Unknown.
 By following the framework, every mandatory